Skip to Content

 What’s the difference between a king snake and a rat snake?

-You’ll find king snakes and rat snakes differ in size, coloration, and hunting behavior.
+Like distant cousins at a family reunion, king snakes and rat snakes differ mainly in diet and appearance.

 Can kingsnakes breed with corn snakes?